 At 25, I am completely aware this is an unsustainable diet, but cooking is not … fun.
 Groceries are overwhelming, and recipe-picking has been known to cause mini-breakdowns.
 Not to mention, by the time I get home, the last thing I feel like doing is cooking (and I always change my mind about what I want).

-And the interest and support for the diet only continues to grow: U.S. News ranks the Mediterranean Diet as the number one diet for 2019.
+And the interest and support for the diet only continue to grow: U.S. News ranks the Mediterranean diet as the number one diet for 2019.

 Night One: Farfalle with Zucchini, Tomatoes, Olives and Feta